rust-embedded/rust-raspberrypi-OS-tutorials/08_timestamps/README.md

 ## tl;dr

-We add abstractions for the architectural timer, implement it for `aarch64` and use it to annotate prints with timestamps; A `warn!()` macro is added.
+- We add abstractions for the architectural timer, implement it for `aarch64` and use it to annotate prints with timestamps.
+- A `warn!()` macro is added.

 ## Test it